chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 docker pull cgr.dev/chainguard/git:latest-glibc
 ```

 You may use tags to pull a specific version of a software like Git, or programming language version in a catalog you have access to.
-Chainguard Academy has tag history pages for each image, which you can find in our reference docs.
-For example, the [Git Image Tags History](/chainguard/chainguard-images/reference/git/tags_history/), [PHP Image Tags History](/chainguard/chainguard-images/reference/php/tags_history/), and [JDK Image Tags History](/chainguard/chainguard-images/reference/jdk/tags_history/).
+The Chainguard Images Directory has tag history pages for each image, for example, the [Git Image Tags History](https://images.chainguard.dev/directory/image/git/versions), [PHP Image Tags History](https://images.chainguard.dev/directory/image/php/versions), and [JDK Image Tags History](https://images.chainguard.dev/directory/image/jdk/versions).

 You can learn about the Chainguard Images tags history in our guide about [Using the Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/).